- NAME

 The command does not accept the full range of point-in-time

-specifications specified in ISO8601.
+colon) are supported.
 Other formats can be recognized by

 giving an explicit -format option to the clock scan command.